Vine Ripe Nutrition Logo

 What is Umami Seasoning?

-We all have a taste for umami whether we are meat eaters or plant-based eaters.
+We all have a taste for umami, whether we are meat eaters or plant-based eaters.

 How Would You Describe Umami Flavor?